 How Big Is the Pizza Industry?

-Pizza is a $46 billion a year industry, and PMQ Pizza Magazine estimates it will continue to grow, particularly worldwide.
-Its popularity shows no signs of slowing down.
-Citing Technomic’s Pizza Consumer Trend Report, About.com reported 68% of consumers order carryout pizza at least once a month, and 45% order pizza for dine-in service monthly or more often.
-The potential for earnings is huge.
+The pizza industry generates $40 billion a year, and PMQ Pizza Magazine estimates it will continue to grow, particularly worldwide.
+Its popularity shows no signs of slowing down, and the potential for earnings is huge.

 The prevalence of home delivery changed the pizza industry in the 1970s and 1980s.
-Now, there’s room for a new trend in the industry: the authentic Italian artisan pizza.
+Now, there’s room for a new trend: the authentic Italian artisan pizza.
 And Marco’s is on the leading edge of that trend.

 How Marco’s competes

 With pizza’s popularity still on the rise, many national pizza chains have crowded the market.
-At Marco’s, however, there’s opportunity to get in on the ground floor.
-We have hundreds of stores open today and more than 1,000 stores in development.
+At Marco’s, however, there’s plenty of opportunity in both new and established markets.
+We have hundreds of stores open today in more than 30 states, with more than 1,000 stores in development.

 Because of Marco’s dedication to high-quality ingredients, we continue to distance ourselves from our competitors.
 Why does this matter?
 Regardless of the product or industry, high quality is always a long-term, sustainable niche.
 Quality never goes out of favor with customers.
 Marco’s customers can immediately taste the difference, and once they do, they’re hooked.